Pipeline company found guilty in 2015 California oil spill

 - Amazon has patented a system that would put workers in a cage, on top of a robot

-Plains said in a statement that it “accepts full responsibility for the impact of the accident.”
+Plains said in a statement that the jury didn’t find any knowing misconduct by the company and “accepts full responsibility for the impact of the accident.”

 “We are committed to doing the right thing,” the company said.